 The recent publication of הספרים של הגטו The books of the Ghetto.
 Catalog of the Hebrew books of Jewish Community of Venice (16th-20th centuries), Chiara Camarda ed.
-(Il Prato, Padua 2016) allows a detailed description of the heritage of Jewish books owned by the Jewish Community Library of Venice.
+(Il Prato, Padua 2016) presents a detailed description of the heritage collection of Jewish books owned by the Jewish Community Library of Venice.

-The various printing facilities – owned by Christian entrepreneurs – were the site of intense cultural exchange between thinkers, rabbis, proofreaders, typesetters composers, who were Jews, Christians, or Marranos.
+The various printing facilities – owned by Christian entrepreneurs – were the site of fervent cultural exchanges between intellectuals, rabbis, proofreaders, typesetters, composers, who were Jews, Christians, or Marranos.

-This selection of some of the most significant books kept in the Venetian library opens a window of knowledge on a diverse world and its cultural production.
-They also shed light on the period immediately preceding the invention of movable types and on the world in which written text circulated through manuscripts and among restricted circles of people.
+This collection which includes some of the most significant books in the Venetian library, presents a window of knowledge on a diverse world and its cultural production.
+They also shed light on the period immediately preceding the invention of movable type and on the historical context in which written text circulated through manuscripts among restricted circles of people.

-The advent of the printing press, did not stop, in fact revived, the production of manuscripts, whose use was mandatory for some liturgical functions and philosophical exchanges which were not immediately meant for large circulation.
+The introduction of the printing press as well revived the production of manuscripts, that were used for some liturgical purposes and philosophical exchanges and that were not widely circulated.

-Three of the most precious manuscripts owned by the Venetian Library, are featured in this exhibition, and attest to continuity in of the writing culture that accompanied the unfolding of the entire Jewish tradition, now transformed in multimedia form and dematerialized for online use.
+Three of the most precious manuscripts owned by the Venetian Library, are featured in this exhibition, attesting to the continuity of the culture and importance of writing that accompanied the unfolding of Jewish tradition.
+These manuscripts are now transformed in multimedia form and dematerialized for online use.

 Venetian library treasures spanning from the earliest book printed in the city to the last one, from 1521 and 1862.

-Like most Jewish libraries and museums in Italy, the Renato Maestro Library’s collection of manuscripts and books, grew through the centuries within the learning and religious institutions of the Jewish community of Venice.
+Like most Jewish libraries and museums in Italy, the Renato Maestro Library’s collection of manuscripts and books, increased over the centuries, shaped by the development of the learning and religious institutions of the Jewish community of Venice.

-Not only were these books used by Venetian Jews and non-Jews but were thought and printed in Venice, the result of exchanges and negotiations with the ruling powers as well as of an effort of self-representation and control that developed within the Jewish minority.
+Not only were these books used by Venetian Jews and non-Jews but were also printed in Venice, as a result of exchanges and negotiations with the ruling powers as well as of an effort of self-representation and control that developed within the Jewish minority.